Slashing

 Slashing creates economic security:

 Cost-Benefit Analysis: The protocol sets slashing levels such that misbehavior costs more than any benefit gained.
-If slashing removes 1% of stake but dishonest behavior might gain 0.5%, rational validators choose honesty.
+Rational validators choose honesty.

 Insurance Value: The destroyed stake represents insurance for other network participants.
 Slashing ensures someone pays if the protocol is attacked.

-Stake Requirement Justification: Validators must stake substantial amounts (32 ETH on Ethereum, ~$50,000) to participate.
-Slashing risk justifies this requirement—capital at risk deters careless or malicious operation.
+Stake Requirement Justification: Validators must stake substantial amounts to participate.
+Slashing risk justifies this requirement, as capital at risk deters careless or malicious operation.

 Credible Commitment: Large stakes that can be slashed represent credible commitment to honesty.
-Small stakes with large slashing would make the protocol untrustworthy (validators would have little to lose).
+Small stakes with large slashing would make the protocol untrustworthy.

-The ideal slashing rate is low (honest validators rarely violate rules) but severe enough to deter attacks.
-Too low and attacks become profitable.
-Too high and validators fear honest operation.
+The ideal slashing rate is low, as honest validators rarely violate rules, but severe enough to deter attacks.

 Historical Slashing Events